 Broader RN salary context

 Telemetry nurses earn close to the general RN median.
-For comparison, BLS May 2024 data puts the mean wage for all registered nurses (SOC 29-1141) at $94,480/year — which the Salary.com telemetry figure of $97,813 slightly exceeds, reflecting the mild specialty premium for cardiac monitoring skills.
+For comparison, BLS May 2025 OEWS data puts the median wage for all registered nurses (SOC 29-1141) at $97,550/year and the mean at $101,420 [1].
+The Salary.com telemetry median of $97,813 sits within a few hundred dollars of the BLS all-RN median, which suggests telemetry pay tracks the general RN market closely rather than carrying a large specialty premium.
 For full context on RN earnings across all specialties and settings, see the registered nurse salary guide.

 FAQ